Choosing baby clothes

-When your baby is learning to walk, bare feet as often as possible will help, and wearing shoes can actually make things harder.
+When your baby is learning to walk, it’s good for them to have bare feet as often as possible.
+Wearing shoes can actually make things harder.
 If it’s really chilly, you can try non-slip socks or soft leather slippers that double as a first pair of shoes.

-It’s time to buy your baby’s first pair of proper shoes when baby is starting to go for walks outside.
+It’s time to buy your baby’s first pair of proper shoes when they’re starting to go for walks outside.
 When this time comes, it’s important to have shoes fitted by a child shoe specialist.
-This is because it can be quite difficult to tell if shoes fit properly.
+This is because it can be quite difficult to tell whether shoes fit properly.

 Keep sock sizes up to date as well.
 If socks are too small, they’ll squash toes and make walking uncomfortable.

 Put your baby’s nappy on first to avoid getting wee or poo on clothes – baby’s or yours.